dls-cipher/bts-workers/worker-website.md

 - Anti-Spam/Crawl for both website/emails
 - Proper Google Analytics integration with monthly reporting/suggestions for improvements/potential marketing campaing opportunities
 - Blog/News Updates/CMS - Newest from the eco-system similar to current "State-of-the-network"
-- Proper/Legally OK linking between main website and its native dApps
+- Proper/Legally OK structure to native dApps within the website bitshares.org - linking between main website and its native dApps

 *General Roadmap is subject to constant changes and interraction of the team of this worker.

 ## **Legal Disclaimer**

-- "Zavod Premik" as legal representative and owner of the domain bitshares.org will continue respectfully to update and manage bitshares.org and its content through Consensus/Ecosystem Workers and stake-holders/proxies decisions and votes.
+- "Zavod Premik" as legal representative and owner of the domain bitshares.org will continue respectfully to update and manage bitshares.org and it
-- Any suggestion from stake-holders/proxies (regardless of their stake/weight), if doesn't meet legal requirements/limits in Slovenia will be sanctioned/ignored and legal substitute/solution will be resolved through other stake-holders and legal representatives.
+- Any suggestion/request from stake-holders/proxies (regardless of their stake/weight), if doesn't meet legal requirements/limits in Slovenia will be sanctioned/ignored and legal substitute/solution will be resolved through other stake-holders and legal representatives.
 - Milos Preocanin, as person having Power of Authority on behalf of "Zavod Premik" will be held as main/responsible contact for this worker.
 - "Zavod Premik" will uphold agreement with the blockchain for 12 months, giving warranty on current structure/intent as CONSISTENT and fully transparent to the stake-holders and BitShares Ecosystem.